 Jesus said, "...every one that hath forsaken houses... or lands, for my name's sake, shall receive an hundredfold, and shall inherit everlasting life."
-(Matthew 19:29) Here Jesus plainly states that in order to gain the heavenly reward we must leave all.
-Jesus did not mean that we should literally sell everything we own, but that we would be gladly willing to sacrifice earthly treasures, ambitions and reputation, if God's providence directs-so that He might be glorified in our lives.
-We must ask ourselves: are we ready to sacrifice our personal time to serve the Lord; are we ready to change our goals in life to better suit the service of the Lord; are we even willing to remove ourselves from a job if it interferes with our spiritual goals and principles; are we willing to stand for righteousness even if it means the loss of friendships?
-If we answer yes, delighting to do good purely for the purpose of pleasing God, then we are developing in godlikeness-becoming His agents in the distribution of the heavenly bounties which He has provided for all who love Him.
-To be godlike is to be generous and unselfish-seeking the interests and welfare of others.
+(Matthew 19:29) Here Jesus is plainly stating that in order to gain the heavenly reward we must leave all and follow where he leads.
+Jesus did not mean that we should literally sell everything we own, but that we would be gladly willing to sacrifice earthly treasures, ambitions and reputation, if God's providence directs - so that He might be glorified in our lives.

+We must ask ourselves: are we ready to sacrifice our personal time to serve the Lord; are we ready to change our goals in life to better suit the service of the Lord; are we willing to remove ourselves from a job if it interferes with our spiritual goals and principles; are we willing to turn our backs on sin even if it means the loss of friendships?
+If we answer yes, delighting to do good purely for the purpose of pleasing God, then we are developing in godlikeness - becoming His agents in the distribution of the heavenly bounties which He has provided for all who love Him.
+To be godlike is to be generous and unselfish - seeking the welfare of others.
 "Let no man seek his own, but every man another's wealth."
 (1 Corinthians 10:24) "As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith."
 Galatians 6:10